linkfluence/radarly-py/docs/officialdoc/architecture/searchparameter.rst

 Query Syntax
 ^^^^^^^^^^^^

-The query parameter query can have operators that modify its behavior, the available operators are explained below.
+The query parameter can have operators that modify its behavior, the available operators are explained below.
 Search, Focus, and Trigger queries as Filters search have the same syntax.